 Besides the Church of the Ascension, the monastery’s complex includes a few buildings in the courtyard.

-A new dining room is located on the right side of the entrance.
+Al new dining room is located on the right side of the entrance, as well.

-With a little porch, it is connected with a small and restored church Saint Sava, colored in white.
+With a little porch, it is connected with a small and restored church Saint Sava, coloured in white.

 Behind the church, there is a small baptistery of interesting shape and a blue painted dome.

-Surrounded by the perfectly trimmed grass and greenery, it looks fantastic.
+Surrounded by perfectly trimmed grass and greenery, the baptistery looks fantastic.

 The Church of the Ascension in Žiča

-The entrance to the church is amazing and it is covered by the frescoes.
+Frescoes cover the stunning entrance to the church.
 You can see the figures of the apostle Peter, holding the church above his head, and the apostle Paul, holding the book of his epistles.